Terms of trade

 CABERNET FOODS LIMITED/KINTYRE MEATS LIMITED

 1.1 “Order” means a confirmed order.
 “Person” includes a firm or incorporation.
 “PPSA” means the Personal Property Securities Act 1999 and any regulations and amendments.
-“Purchaser/you” means any person contracting with or offering to contract with us.
+“Purchaser/ you” means any person contracting with or offering to contract with us.
 “Quote” means an accepted quote.
-“Supplier” means the relevant of Cabernet Foods Limited and/or Kintyre Meats Limited which actually supplies you with Goods and Services.
+“Supplier” means the relevant of Cabernet Foods Limited and/or Kintyre Meats Limited (otherwise referred to as “Client”, “We”, “Us”, “Our” or the “Vendor”) which actually supplies you with Goods and Services.
 “Transit” includes transportation, shipment, and transfer.
-“We/us/our” means CABERNET FOODS LIMITED and/or KINTYRE MEATS LIMITED.

 1.2 If there is more than one Purchaser then the purchasers’ obligations shall be joint and several.